intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 ## A Pseudo-LRU Algorithm

-Set-associative caching requires a replacement policy to figure out which data to evict to store new data.
-Least Recently Used (LRU) algorithms require a very history to compute exactly, so an approximation is often used called 'pseudo-LRU'.
-To compute the least-recently-used 'way', a pseudo-LRU algorithm is to use a binary tree where a '0' at a node indicates the LRU node is to the right and a '1' indicates the LRU node is to the left.
-In the figure below, we can see that `way` '5' is LRU according to the current settings at each node of the tree.
+Set-associative caching requires a replacement policy to figure out which 'way' in the cache to evict data from in order to store new data.
+Least Recently Used (LRU) algorithms require a very complex history mechanism to compute exactly, so an approximation is often used called 'pseudo-LRU'.
+To compute the least-recently-used 'way', a pseudo-LRU algorithm uses binary tree with 'ways' as leaves, where a '0' at a node indicates the LRU 'way' is to the right and a '1' indicates the LRU 'way' is to the left.
+In the figure below, we can see that 'way' '5' is LRU according to the current settings at each node of the tree.

 ![plru](/assets/images/plru.png)